 Licking Heights provides self-contained gifted classrooms to meet the needs of gifted students in grades 2-5, and provides advanced coursework for middle and high school students.
 Accelerated placement is an option available to all students.

-As a proud Hornet Nation, we offer 16 varsity high school sports and 10 competitive sports for middle school students.
+As a proud Hornet Nation, Licking Heights offers 13 high school sports and 9 sports for middle school students.

-Our fine arts program provides students with opportunities to experience both the visual and performing arts with various performing opportunities throughout the school year.
-Students’ unique and creative thinking is fostered to develop knowledgeable, self-disciplined, inquiring and motivated individuals.
-Band and choir programs begin in sixth grade.
+Licking Heights’ fine arts program provides students with opportunities to experience both the visual and performing arts, with various performing opportunities throughout the school year.
+Students’ unique and creative thinking is fostered to develop knowledgeable, self-disciplined, inquiring, and motivated individuals.
+Band and choir programs begin in sixth grade and students often participate in Ohio Music Education Association (OMEA) competitions.
 Students can audition for marching band as early as eighth grade.
-Our high school choir performed at New York City’s Carnegie Hall in both 2014 and 2016.
-The theater program presents both an annual fall play and spring musical.
+The theater program presents an annual fall play and spring musical.

 The District has an ongoing partnership with the Cleveland Browns Foundation to increase student attendance and graduation rates.
 The District is one of 19 schools in Ohio to partner with the National Center for Rural Education Research Networks and Proving Ground, focusing on school improvement.
 The District has partnered with Columbus State Community College and the Educational Service Center of Central Ohio on multiple grants and initiatives: i3 College and Career Readiness Grant, Striving Readers Grants focused on literacy in grades 6-13 and an Expanding Opportunities Career Pathways grant.
 The District has also partnered with Facebook/META that provided Chromebooks to LH students during the pandemic.
 Facebook also sponsored the District’s first STEAM classroom at the new high school.